 As more and more people use the church buildings, it is becoming clear that some of the facilities are inadequate, and the time has come to make some bold decisions about future developments on the site.

-We are planning to redevelop the porch, WC and schoolroom area of the church site to better accommodate the growing needs of the congregation and community.
+We are planning to redevelop the porch, WC and community room area of the church site to better accommodate the growing needs of the congregation and community.
 It is envisaged that this would include

 The entrance path to the porch is breaking up and difficult to negotiate for people with mobility issues.
 The door from the porch into the nave is too small, and not well designed for wheelchair users, those with mobility issues and the visually impaired.

-The entrance to the schoolroom from the porch is cramped.
-Also when the second schoolroom door is open it impedes access to the WC.
+The entrance to the community room from the porch is cramped.
+Also when the second community room door is open it impedes access to the WC.
 Although the WC room is a large space, the toilet and sink are not accessible for all.
 Neither are there any handrails or baby-changing facilities.
 This is also the only downstairs WC facility, which is totally inadequate for the number of people currently using the building.

-A small walk-in cupboard houses the schoolroom central heating boiler and serves as the washing up area.
-A table in the corner of the schoolroom provides the tea-making facility, and storage area for cups and equipment for the community organisations.
+A small walk-in cupboard houses the Community Room central heating boiler and serves as the washing up area.
+A table in the corner of the Community Room provides the tea-making facility, and storage area for cups and equipment for the community organisations.
 The room itself is well used, but often rather crowded.

 After exhaustive discussion by St Edward's Committee, a Project Schedule was drawn up, and this has largely been adhered to.
 The congregations, and all the organisations that meet in the buildings, were invited to contribute, both verbally and by submitting letters in support of the overall project and suggesting areas where improvements are needed, and an Options Appraisal Document was produced.
 Over £25,000 was contributed by benefactors to finance the initial phase of the work, and National Churches Trust provided £1500 towards the architect's fees.